 Snooty Giggles Dog Rescue strives to make sure that each and every adoption is a perfect match and one that will last a lifetime.
 Over the years we have learned through experience the qualities required by owners to provide each dog with the most successful outcome.
 We want nothing more from our adopters than what we expect ourselves to provide for our own dogs and the dogs in our foster homes, excellent medical care, proper mental and physical exercise to meet each dogs individual needs, a loving,clean and safe environment with family members who all the same goals in mind as dog owners.
 From these expectations and experiences we have devised a basic set of adoption policies.

-- All potential adopters with current or previous dog ownership must undergo a vet reference check with confirmation that each dog is up to date on vaccines (or proof of titer testing), tested regularly and current on year round heartworm prevention, and proof that all dogs are either spayed or neutered PRIOR TO APPLYING.
+2.)
+All potential adopters with current or previous dog ownership must undergo a vet reference check with confirmation that each dog is up to date on vaccines (or proof of titer testing), tested regularly and PROOF OF CURRENT YEAR ROUND Heartworm Prevention and proof that all dogs are either spayed or neutered PRIOR TO APPLYING.
 We do recognize that some dogs, due to health reasons or age may not be able to receive the above medical care and we will accept those situations with a vet’s confirmation.

 Want to complete an adoption application now?

 Fill out a SGDR Adoption Application